Mortgage Declined After Valuation: Here is What to Do Next

 1. Don’t re-apply straight away

-This might be tempting, but there’s no guarantee things will turn out any differently if you head back to the drawing board without professional advice.
+This might be tempting, but you cannot guarantee that things will turn out differently if you go back to the drawing board without professional advice.

 Whatever issue was flagged up by the surveys – whether that’s a down valuation, a structural issue or a build type the lender doesn’t like – could come back to bite you again.